DivergentClouds/expanse/spec.md

   - 1 is big endian
 - `WORD_SIZE`
   - Word size in bytes, defaults to 2
-  - if an integer that can not fit in a word would be written to the output, an error will occur
+  - If an integer that can not fit in a word would be written to the output, an error will occur
 - `MAX_WORD`
   - Largest signed value that can fit in a word
 - `MIN_WORD`
   - Smallest signed value that can fit in a word

+### Built-in variables
+- `_`
+  - May not be read from, if an attempt is made to read from it, an error will occur
+  - Assign to this to suppress a warning for an unused variable, constant, or macro return value

 ## Expressions